rmarx/holblocking-blogpost/README.md

 ## Thanks

-My thanks goes out to all the people who've reviewed this post ahead of time, including: Andy Davies, Dirkjan Ochtman, Alexander Yu, Lucas Pardue, Joris Herbots, and neko-suki.
+My thanks goes out to all the people who've reviewed this post ahead of time, including: Andy Davies, Dirkjan Ochtman, Paul Reilly, Alexander Yu, Lucas Pardue, Joris Herbots, and neko-suki.

+All images were custom made using https://www.diagrams.net.
+The font used is "Myriad Pro Condensed".